benjaminion/upgrading-ethereum-book/src/book.md

 In Phase&nbsp;0, validators are members of only one type of committee, and they are shuffled between committees every epoch.
 The role of the committee is to attest to the beacon block proposed by the selected member of the committee.
 In Phase&nbsp;1 persistent committees will be introduced that will attest to shard data blocks and are shuffled slowly.

+It is the use of randomly sampled committees that makes the beacon chain design practical, while maintaining security.
+If all validators were active all the time, there would be an overwhelming number of messages to deal with.

 [TODO: link to Committees section]::

 #### ValidatorIndex

-Every validator that enters the system is consecutively assigned a unique validator index number that is permanent, remaining even after the validator exits.
+Each validator making a successful deposit is consecutively assigned a unique validator index number that is permanent, remaining even after the validator exits.
 This is necessary as the validator's balance is associated with its index, so it needs to be preserved even if the validator exits, since there is no mechanism available yet to transfer that balance elsewhere.

 #### Gwei

 All Ether amounts are specified in units of Gwei ($\smash{10^9}$ Wei, $\smash{10^{-9}}$ Ether).
-This is basically a hack to avoid having to use integers wider than 64 bits ($\smash{2^{64}}$ Wei is only 18 Ether) to store balances and in calculations.
+This is basically a hack to avoid having to use integers wider than 64 bits to store validator balances and while doing calculations, since ($\smash{2^{64}}$ Wei is only 18 Ether.
 Even so, in some places care needs to be taken to avoid arithmetic overflow when dealing with Ether calculations.

 #### Root

 Merkle roots are ubiquitous in the Eth2 protocol.
-They are a very succint and tamper-proof way of representing a lot of data, an example of a [cryptographic accumulator](https://en.wikipedia.org/wiki/Accumulator_(cryptography)).
+They are a very succinct and tamper-proof way of representing a lot of data, an example of a [cryptographic accumulator](https://en.wikipedia.org/wiki/Accumulator_(cryptography)).
 Blocks are summarised by their Merkle roots; state is summarised by its Merkle root; the list of Eth1 deposits is summarised by its Merkle root; the digital signature of messages is calculated from the Merkle root of the data structure contained by the message.

+#### Hash32

+Merkle roots are constructed with cryptographic hash functions.
+In the spec, a `Hash32` type is used to represent Eth1 block roots (which are also Merkle roots).

+I don't know why only the Eth1 block hash has been awarded the `Hash32` type: other hashes in the spec [remain](https://github.com/ethereum/consensus-specs/pull/2689) `Bytes32`.
+In early versions of the spec `Hash32` was used for all cryptographic has quantities, but this was [changed](https://github.com/ethereum/consensus-specs/pull/458) to `Bytes32`.

+Anyway, it's worth taking a moment in appreciation of the humble [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+The hash function is arguably the single most important algorithmic innovation underpinning blockchain technology, and in fact most of our online lives.
+Easily overlooked, but utterly critical in enabling our modern world.

 #### Version